Fischer Air: History

 In October 2018 plans were announced to restart the airline as air FISCHER as of April 2019.
-However as of October 2019, there were doubts reported about the airline being relaunched at all and it since never materialized after the relauch had been delayed several times by 2020.
+However as of October 2019, there were doubts reported about the airline being relaunched at all and it since never materialized after the relaunch had been delayed several times by 2020.

 Destinations

 Fischer Air operated charter services for tour operator Fischer to over 30 destinations in Europe and Africa, as well as charter flights for other clients.
 It flew to many holiday destinations in the Mediterranean and North Africa, including Sharm el-Sheikh.
 It also operated a scheduled service to Malta.

 Fleet

 As of April 2005, the Fischer Air fleet consisted of the following aircraft: